How Does a Heat Pump Work?

 ✅ Safety and Energy Efficiency

-A heat pump remains safer and more energy-efficient than combustion-based heating systems, like oil burners or gas furnaces.
+A heat pump remains safer and more energy-efficient than combustion-based heating systems, like an oil burner or a natural gas furnace.

 As a result, heat pump owners enjoy significant savings on their energy bills.